 Kayaking in Lofton Creek highlighted my Amelia Island visit.
 Amelia Island Kayak Excursions provides all the equipment and a passionate, knowledgeable guide who enhances the adventure.
 My 2 hour tour glided by gorgeous, natural, old Florida—no housing developments, traffic, or commercial enterprises.
 Tannic acid runoff from decaying vegetation causes the black water of Lofton Creek.

 After staying at the Omni Amelia Island Plantation and The Ritz-Carlton Amelia Island properties on this trip, I created the term relaxed luxury.
 With rooms facing the ocean, massive and pristine beaches, amazing recreational opportunities, and phenomenal cuisine, both resorts epitomize relaxed luxury.
-Other enticing places to stay in Amelia Island include several other hotels, vacation rental properties, and magnificent inns in the Fernandina Beach historic district.
+Other enticing places to stay in Amelia Island include vacation rental properties, magnificent inns in the Fernandina Beach historic district, and several Amelia Island hotels.

 The largest sand dune in Florida is located on Amelia Island.
 It is named Nana and protected as part of the Timucuan Ecological and Historic Preserve (a National Park property).
 Visit Nana in American Beach, just south of The Ritz-Carlton property.
 A little further south, across the bridge, is Big Talbot Island State Park.
 Magnificent 100 foot driftwood trees adorn Boneyard Beach.